ktaranov/sqlserver-kit/SSMS/SSMS_Tips.md

 5. Open Windows explorer and browse to the location of your solution.
 Copy file location address to your clipboard.
 Go back to your SSMS shortcut properties and add within double quotes the location and file name of your solution before the "-nosplash".

-This is the complete text within my shortcut properties:
+This is the complete text of shortcut properties:

 ```
 "C:\Program Files (x86)\Microsoft SQL Server\140\Tools\Binn\ManagementStudio\Ssms.exe" "C:\Users\taranov\Documents\SQL Server Management Studio\Projects\MySQLServerScripts.ssmssln" -nosplash